mattermost/docs/doc/charts/gitlab/gitlab-monitor/index.md

 ## Chart Settings

-The following values are used to configure the gitlab-monitor Pods.
+The following values are used to configure the gitlab-monitor pod.

 ### metrics.enabled

-By default, each pod exposes a metrics endpoint at `/metrics`.
+By default, the pod exposes a metrics endpoint at `/metrics`.
 When metrics are enabled, annotations are added to each pod allowing a Prometheus server to discover and scrape the exposed metrics.